Historic Images of Singleton's Mill at Layburys Creek

 A drawing by CH Hurt from the Sydney Mail and New South Wales Advertiser in 1881 of Singletons Mill at Laybury Creek, Wisemans Ferry NSW,

 This charming picture provides one of the best views of the mill house and detached kitchen.
 The post and rail fence going up the hill behind the mill house is also clearly shown.
 The white posts of the wharf can be seen in front of the mill building, and the large waterwheel with its paddles.
-The protective sump oil on the mill building walls is visible too.
-Source: The Sydney Mail and New South Wales Advertiser on 19 November 1881.
+The protective oil on the mill building walls is visible too.
+The Sydney Mail and New South Wales Advertiser, 19 November 1881.

 An exceptionally detailed photograph of Singletons Mill at Laybury Creek, Wisemans Ferry NSW, from the State Library of NSW

 This exceptionally high resolution photograph of Singleton's Mill was found, prepared, and kindly contributed by Dr Matt Lohmeyer, President of the Fairview Homestead Association of Mangrove Creek, NSW.
-The image, taken by WH Maguire of Bathurst, is from the Mitchell Library collection (Call No. ON/16).
+The image, taken by WH Maguire of Bathurst, is from the Mitchell Library collection, State Library of NSW (Call No. ON/16).
 Library records suggest it was taken in 1893 or 1894, but it may have been taken as late as 1901.

 Detail from a photograph of Singletons Mill at Laybury Creek, Wisemans Ferry NSW, from the State Library of NSW